-- Pupils are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason.
-If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
-Where there are known medical appointments, parents should notify the school in advance. - Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (agreed by the Head of School) to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
-(Insert here if there are known legitimate exceptions to this and if off-site for example at break or lunch times, give details of signing out system in school, and how this is monitored by staff, include specific arrangement for sixth form).
+- With the exception of Sixth Form Students, Pupils are not allowed to leave the site during the school day, unless accompanied by a known parent/carer for a specified reason.
+If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they must sign out at the School Reception.
+Where there are known medical appointments, parents must notify the school in advance. - Students in Years 12 and 13 are able to leave the school site during permitted times, and must sign out via the schools InVentry system. - Pupils are not allowed to leave the site during the school day, unless accompanied by staff members (written agreement by the Headteacher) to attend a school visit, an offsite scheduled lesson, or a sporting fixture.